-"Qeld", "we", "our" or "us" means Qred AB (org.
-No. 559008-9800) and all other companies within the Qred Group - Qred Holding AB (publ) (org.
-No. 559031-0685) and Qred Factoring AB (org.
-No. 559221-0180) registered with the Swedish Companies Registry and with our head office at Tulegatan 15, 113 53 Stockholm, Sweden.
-For the purposes of EU data regulation, we are the data controller in respect of the personal data we receive from you or otherwise collect about you.
+"Qeld", "we", "us", "our" or "us" means Qred Bank AB (org. no. 559008-9800) and all other companies within the Qred Group - Qred Holding AB (publ) (org. no. 559031-0685) registered with the Swedish Companies Registry and headquartered at Drottninggatan 98, 111 60 Stockholm, Sweden.
+For the purposes of EU data regulations, we are the data controller with respect to the personal data we receive from you or otherwise collect about you.
 We are also responsible for ensuring that we use your personal data in accordance with applicable data privacy legislation (EU Regulation 2016/679).

 1 What personal data do we process?